Texas Wrongful Death Attorneys

 Losing a loved one is traumatic under the best of circumstances.
 If you think the death could have been prevented, it’s understandable to want to investigate and get answers.

-Wrongful death in Texas can be considered if a person’s death is due to someone else’s carelessness, negligence, or unskillfulness.
+Wrongful death in Texas can be considered if a person’s death is due to someone else’s carelessness or negligence.
 Wrongful death may also be caused by the failure to act, such as when a company doesn’t provide adequate safety measures at an event and a person attending the event is killed as a result.

 Just a few examples of wrongful death include accidents such as trucking and automotive crashes, slips and falls, drownings, and work-related incidents.
 If you have any doubt about whether or not your loved one’s death qualifies as wrongful, contact our Texas wrongful death attorneys as soon as possible to find out.
 Our attorneys will take the time to go over the details of your case with you and advise you on possible compensation for your loss.
 Your lawyers will investigate the cause of the death and give you the answers you are looking for.